epicweb-dev/epicshop/docs/other.md

 Sometimes when the user sets the playground, you may have things you want to accomplish before and after the playground is set.
-You can do this by adding a `kcdshop` directory in the exercise step directory and a `pre-set-playground.js` and `post-set-playground.js` file.
+You can do this by adding a `kcdshop` directory in the root and a `pre-set-playground.js` and `post-set-playground.js` file.
 This will be executed before and after the playground is set.

+If you have some specific behavior of a specific exercise, then you can do the same within that exercise directory and that will be executed instead of the root `kcdshop` directory.
+If you want both to be run, simply import the root's version of the script from within your script to have it be executed.

 These will be provided with the following environment variables: